m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 <br />
 <br />

-__Replays from your server (All of your Reflex instances if more than 1) cnow be found at the following URL : http://yourserversip/replays/__
+__Replays from your server (all of your Reflex Arena dedicated server instances) can now be found at the following URL : http://yourserversip/replays/__

 <br />
 <br />